 Isle of Skye Ferry Community Interest Company was set up in Glenelg in Scotland in 2006 to run the Isle of Skye ferry for the good of the community.
-The business now turns over £120,000 a year and employs five staff members, two skippers, two ropemen and one chief executive.
-As founding director Dr Jennifer Frances explains, the company connects people near and far in many ways
+It now turns over £120,000 a year and employs five staff members – two skippers, two ropemen and one chief executive.
+As founding director Dr Jennifer Frances explains, the company connects people near and far

 The village of Glenelg, tucked away in the northwest reaches of the Scottish mainland, enjoys a beautiful but incredibly remote coastal setting.
 "It's a 30-mile round trip just to get petrol out here," says Dr Jennifer Frances, founding director of Isle of Skye Ferry Community Interest Company.
 "Without the ferry, we would be a dead end."

 This boat crossing from Glenelg to Kylerhea on the Isle of Skye has run for almost four centuries.
 It has long been an economic lifeline for communities on both sides of the water.
 But in recent years, its future has looked far from certain.